clickgem/cgm/README.md

 ----------------

 Clickgem is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 150k blocks
  - 30 million total coins

 The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 720 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Clickgem client sofware, see http://www.clickgem.org.
+For more information, as well as an immediately useable, binary version of the Clickgem client sofware, see https://www.clickgem.com.

 License
 -------